 The Bottom Line: Proceed with caution.
 Ketosis is not harmful to healthy individuals, however, you want to monitor your healthy beyond just weight loss.
 If you feel excessively fatigued or otherwise uncomfortable you should stop the diet.
 Even with a good amount of clinical evidence to support its effectiveness, eating a diet plan that is purely keto can be very restrictive and repetitive which can be very difficult long term and with a family.

-The What: The Whole 30 diet is probably most known for how incredibly strict is it – swearing off most foods and leading you to find LOTS of substitutes.
+The What: The Whole 30 diet is probably most known for how incredibly strict is it – swearing off most foods and leading you to find a lot of substitutes.
 While many take on this diet for weight loss, another reason some turn to this is to identify a food allergy or sensitivity.
 This approach is what we, in the dietetics field, may also call an elimination diet.
 In an elimination diet, you strip the diet to its bare bones, allow the gut to “rest”, then start reintroducing foods in a strategic way.
 During this process you are searching for GI distress/or lack thereof, to pinpoint the food trigger.
 While there is science behind several of the claims made by the diet not all the “no” foods have the facts to back up the reason to eliminate them.

 The How: In the beginning of the 30 days you cut out dairy, sugar, legumes, grains, and alcohol.
 You stick with mainly whole foods and you get through the month.
 At the end of the 30 days there is a reintroduction phase where you add foods back in slowly, with the idea that if you do have a food sensitivity, once that food has been added back in you will notice some symptoms and be able to red flag it.

-The Weight Loss: Most people lose weight on Whole 30 because it is super restrictive (ie: if you get one speck of gluten on your food – even accidentally – you are supposed to start the entire 30 days over).
+The Weight Loss: Most people lose weight on Whole 30 because it is restrictive (ie: if you get gluten on your food – even accidentally – you are supposed to start the entire 30 days over).
 Even though you are not counting calories, or even really controlling portions, you are likely eating less.
 One common complaint is also that it is boring and becomes difficult to enjoy a variety of foods, which could also lead to weight loss.
 On the positive side, you could see weight loss if you have a true food sensitivity because your gut is no longer as bloated and you have shed a few pounds by finding foods that work for you.
 Some positive things in the Whole 30 diet is that they really do promote planning your meals and tell you firmly that cupcakes are an absolute “no” and sometimes it’s good to have those clear parameters.

 The Bottom Line: Proceed with caution and prepare to be completely consumed by this diet.
 Following such a strict regimen is very time intensive, and because many of the foods are fresh and specialized, there are many trips to the grocery store involved, to maintain this diet.
 Again, making this a lifestyle is difficult because of the limited food list.
 If you are concerned about a food allergy or sensitivity I would strongly urge you to talk to a health care professional before taking it in to your own hands with a restrictive diet.